Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators with the known propensity score

 \end{corollary} Like Theorem~\ref{thm:propensity_estimators_fixed_h}, a more informative low-rank structure yields a smaller value of $\sigma^2_{\stwo}(\bm \Lambda, \bm \Lambda)$ by reducing the second term alone.
 In particular, we obtain the ordering $\sigma^2_{\sthree}(\bm \Lambda, \bm \Lambda)\leq \sigma^2_{\stwo}(\bm \Lambda, \bm \Lambda)\leq \sigma^2_{\mathrm{IPW}}$, which leads to a surprising fact that despite the lack of knowledge of the true propensity score, the balancing estimator is the most efficient.
 As discussed in Section~\ref{sec:asymp_normality}, a large decrease in this variance is due to the balancing equation satisfied by $\wnulllamb$.
 Finally, similar to Corollary~\ref{cor:correct_specification_indiv}, $\sigma^2_{\sone}$ is not always smaller than $\sigma^2_{\mathrm{IPW}}$.
 However, we expect this to be the case when the signal-to-noise ratio is not too high.

-In sum, the balancing estimator is preferred under the fixed-$\bm h$ setting so long as Assumption~\ref{assm:balancing_feasibility} is satisfied.
+In sum, the balancing estimator is preferred under the linear model setting so long as Assumption~\ref{assm:balancing_feasibility} is satisfied.
 As discussed in Section~\ref{sec:balancing_feasibility}, this assumption holds under mild conditions.
 However, if the assumption is not met, the projection estimator should be used.
-If the fixed-$\bm h$ case does not hold, the weighted projection estimator is the only non-trivial choice.
-However, as mentioned earlier, we expect this estimator to outperform the IPW estimator so long as the signal-to-noise ratio is not too high.
+If the linear model assumption does not hold, the weighted projection estimator is the only non-trivial choice.
+As mentioned earlier, we expect this estimator to outperform the IPW estimator so long as the signal-to-noise ratio is not too high.

 Finally, the results given in Theorems~\ref{thm:var_estimation}~and~\ref{thm:decide_true_structure} can also be extended to the estimators discussed in this Section~\ref{sec:extension_known_propensity}.
 For example, under a general low-rank structure assumption, the asymptotic normality of $T(\wipwlamb(e))$ can be established using the classic CLT (see the discussion immediately preceding Theorem~\ref{thm:clt_indiv}).
 Hence, the sample variance can be used to consistently estimate the asymptotic variance.
-Under the fixed-$\bm h$ case, Theorem~\ref{thm:var_estimation} can be extended to the projection and weighted projection estimators as well; the expressions of these variance estimators are given in Equation~\eqref{eqn:var_est_exprn}.
+Under the linear model assumption of Section~\ref{sec:lm_balancing}, Theorem~\ref{thm:var_estimation} can be extended to the projection and weighted projection estimators as well; the expressions of these variance estimators are given in Equation~\eqref{eqn:var_est_exprn}.